Puglia, Italy

 At the hotel

 Private beach; sauna; free WiFi throughout; laundry.
-In rooms: flatscreen TV; minibar; Nespresso coffee machine; free bottled water; Gabriella Chieffo bath products.
+In rooms: flatscreen TV; minibar; coffee machine; free bottled water; Gabriella Chieffo bath products.

 Our favourite rooms